 It’s hard to wait for those first tastes of your summer harvest, and cucumbers are no exception.
-You should know when to pick a cucumber in order to experience the crisp, juicy flesh perfect for salads, pickling and many other uses.
+You should know when to pick a cucumber in order to experience the crisp, juicy flesh perfect for salads, pickling, and many other uses.
 But when and how do you harvest them?

 When to Pick a Cucumber

 Cucumbers need a long growing season and are ready for harvest in 50 to 70 days.
-Harvesting ripe cucumbers at the right time ensures sweet fruits that have no bitterness.
+Harvesting ripe cucumbers at the right time ensure sweet fruits that have no bitterness.
 Cucumbers left on the vine too long have a bitter taste that ruins the fresh flavor.
 The fruits ripen at different times on the vine, so it is essential to pick them as they are ready.

 How to Tell When Cucumbers are Ready to Pick